-The Tigers had runners who earned All - First and All - Second Team SEC status for the men, All - Freshman SEC team recognition for the men and women, and SEC Runner of the Week nods, USTFCCCA All - South Region, and All - Academic accolades with a perfect APR score for both squads and produced two NCAA Men's Division I Cross - Country Championships competitors.
+On the Plains, the Tigers had runners who earned All - First and All - Second Team SEC status for the men, All - Freshman SEC team recognition for the men and women, and SEC Runner of the Week nods, USTFCCCA All - South Region, and All - Academic accolades with a perfect APR score for both squads and produced two NCAA Men's Division I Cross - Country Championships competitors.

 The Bears posted several performances that earned a spot in The Brown Top 10 list with PRs and had an individual who earned Academic and Second - Team All - Ivy, and a USTFCCCA All - Northeast Region honor in cross - country, a scorer at The Indoor Heptagonal Championships and two at The Outdoor Meet, and a qualifier for the NCAA Division I East Preliminary Round in track and field.

 Both men's and women's cross - country earned USTFCCCA scholastic recognition during the 2013 - 2014 season.
 One of the women's top distance runners went on to run professionally in Colorado on an Olympic Development team.

 Coaching began at The University of Georgia as a Volunteer Assistant Cross - Country and Track and Field Coach and handled camps, clinics, departmental work, and recruiting tasks for the 2012 - 2013 seasons on their support staff.